 Luckily, my Martha Stewart Living had just come in the mail and, while reading it at breakfast, one of the recipes caught my eye.
-It seemed to be pretty easy, once wrapping the pork with bacon was out of the way, plus it was a sheet pan dinner and those usually go together pretty quickly.
+It seemed to be pretty easy, once wrapping the pork loin with bacon was out of the way, plus it was a sheet pan dinner and those usually go together pretty quickly.
 So with just a few small modifications I decided to try it out.

 The recipe called for adding fennel seed, which was a first for me, and I wasn’t sure what type of flavor it would add.
 Oddly enough, it actually had an interesting taste and reminded me a little of licorice.
-I also know they use it as a main herb in making sausage, which is pork, so that seemed to justify the combination of fennel and pork.
+I also know they use it as a main herb in making sausage, which is also based on pork, so that seemed to justify the combination of fennel and pork.
 Knowing that, I went with the quantity suggested and I’m glad I did.

-Grinding the herbs was easy with my Ninja Chopper, really a handy gadget to have around, and spreading it on the pork then wrapping with bacon was a breeze.
+Grinding the herbs was easy with my Ninja Chopper, really a handy gadget to have around, and spreading it on the pork loin then wrapping with bacon was a breeze.